-Net cash provided by operating activities increased \$36.8 million, or 13.7%, to \$306.1 million for the year ended December 31, 2009 compared to the year ended December 31, 2008.
+Net cash provided by operating activities increased \$36.8 million, or 13.7%, to \$306.1 million for the year ended December 31, 2009.
 Net income, excluding income from alternative fuel mixture tax credits (described in Note 15 to the financial statements included in this report), was \$94.6 million for 2009 compared to \$135.6 million for 2008, a decrease of \$41.0 million that reduced net cash provided by operating activities by the same amount.
 This decrease, however, was more than offset by reduced operating cash requirements, including a \$48.4 million net reduction in federal tax payments after applying alternative fuel mixture tax credits.
 During 2009, PCA's cash taxes paid for both federal and state income taxes were \$22.3 million.
 Additionally, requirements for operating assets and liabilities were lower by \$33.9 million in 2009 compared to 2008, driven for the most part by receivables and payables levels, both of which were impacted by the economic downturn.
 This was partially offset by higher pension contributions in 2009.
 Cash requirements for operating activities are subject to PCA's operating needs, the timing of collection of receivables and payments of payables and expenses, and seasonal fluctuations in the Company's operations.

 Net cash provided by operating activities decreased \$30.8 million, or 10.3% to \$269.3 million for the year ended December 31, 2008 compared to the year ended December 31, 2007.
 The decrease in net cash provided by operating activities was primarily the result of lower net income in 2008 of \$34.5 million, partially offset by lower requirements for operating assets and liabilities of \$1.5 million.
-Changes in balances of operating assets and liabilities reflected the ordinary course of operation of PCA's business during 2008.
-Requirements for operating assets and liabilities are subject to PCA's operating needs, the timing of collection of receivables and the payments of payables and expenses, and to seasonal fluctuations in PCA's operations.
-Working capital requirements were affected by the weak business conditions and significantly lower than expected demand for containerboard and corrugated products during the fourth quarter of 2008, resulting in a net increase in the requirements for accounts payable, accrued liabilities and accounts receivable of \$32.6 million for the three months ended December 31, 2008 compared to the same period in 2007.
+Changes in balances of operating assets and liabilities reflected the ordinary course of operating needs, the timing of collection of receivables and the payments of payables and expenses, and to seasonal fluctuations in PCA's operations.
+Working capital requirements for accounts payable, accrued liabilities and significantly lower than expected demand for containerboard and corrugated products during the fourth quarter of 2008, resulting in a net increase in the requirements for accounts payable, accrued liabilities and accounts receivable of \$32.6 million for the three months ended December 31, 2008 compared to the same period in 2007.
 During 2008, PCA's cash taxes paid for both federal and state income taxes were \$89.4 million.